-As members of the Board, the performance of the individual Directors as well as the performance of the entire Board and its Committees is required to be formally evaluated annually.
+As members of the Board, the performance of the individual Directors as well as the performance of the entire Board and its Committees is formally evaluated annually.

 Section 178(2) of the Companies Act, 2013 also mandates the Nomination and Remuneration Committee to carry out evaluation of every director's performance.